matter-labs/zksync-cli/README.md

 ## 💻 Commands

 ### Local development commands
 `zksync-cli dev` - Manage local zkSync development environment.
-It allows to easily start zkSync stack locally, for example: local Ethereum and zkSync nodes, Wallet and Bridge.
+It allows to easily start zkSync stack locally, for example: local Ethereum and zkSync nodes, Block Explorer, Wallet and Bridge.

 **General:**
 - `zksync-cli dev start` - start local development environment (will ask to configure if starting for the first time)